Skip to main content

 Assistant Editor, INA Quarterly

 Bethany is pursuing a Ph.D. in the Nautical Archaeology Program at Texas A&M University.
-She has participated in nautical fieldwork in Michigan and Spain and terrestrial work in Egypt and Cyprus.
+She has participated in nautical fieldwork in Michigan, Spain, and Turkey, and terrestrial work in Egypt and Cyprus.
 She earned a Master’s degree from New York University in Ancient Near Eastern and Egyptian Studies with a focus in Egyptian archaeology.
 Her research interests include Bronze Age Egyptian archaeology, ports and harbors, Red Sea seafaring, and maritime iconography.

 John McManamon, Ph.D, S.J.